fivetran/dbt_mixpanel/README.md

 ### Passthrough Columns

 Additionally, this package includes all standard source `EVENT` columns defined in the `staging_columns` macro.
 You can add more columns using our passthrough column variables.
 These variables allow the passthrough fields to be aliased (`alias`) and casted (`transform_sql`) if desired, although it is not required.
-Datatype casting is configured via a SQL snippet within the `transform_sql` key.
+Data type casting is configured via a SQL snippet within the `transform_sql` key.
 You may add the desired SQL snippet while omitting the `as field_name` part of the casting statement - this will be dealt with by the alias attribute - and your custom passthrough fields will be casted accordingly.

 Use the following format for declaring the respective passthrough variables: